F5Networks/f5-telemetry-streaming/docs/userguide/revision-history.rst

       * - 1.0.0
-        - Initial release of AS3 documentation
+        - Initial release of AS3 documentation.
-        - 01-30-19
+        - 02-05-19

       * - 0.9.0